lace-wing/tools/retro-planner/README.md

 | [中文版](README-zh.md) |
 | - |

-This is a tool for converting retrospective plans from `csv` to `png`.
+This is a tool for converting retrospective plans from `.csv` to `.png`.

 ## Content